Chandarayani from Indonesia: “I am not allowed to take a bath, rinse my hair or cook”

 After 3 days, her mother found out about her period.
-“Since today, you have become impure,” announced Janaki’s mother.
+“You have become impure,” announced Janaki’s mother.

 Janaki didn’t know what menstruation meant, why or how it was happening.
 “All girls face the same problems,” said her mother.

-Recently, Janaki has had the opportunity to learn more about why girls menstruate and how to manage her health and hygiene.
+Recently, Janaki has had the opportunity to learn more about why girls menstruate and how to manage it.
 Through the training sessions, organised by Plan International Nepal’s partner organisation she has learnt that there is no need to be shy about menstruation.

 “It is a natural process for all women.
 If we do not have periods, we cannot be mothers,” she says.

 Janaki is now working with other teenagers, sharing her knowledge on the topic.

 Marie from Burundi: “No one told me what to wear or how to cope”